Discrimination against atheists: United States

-Despite polling showing that nonbelievers make up an increasingly large part of the population there is only one public atheist in all of the state legislatures across the nation.
-Few politicians have been willing to acknowledge their lack of belief in supreme beings, since such revelations have been considered "political suicide".
-On 20 September 2007, Pete Stark became the first nontheist United States congressman to openly acknowledge a lack of belief, joining the millions of Americans who have long kept their views secret for fear of discrimination in their communities.
-There is one state legislator, Ernie Chambers, currently holding a seat in the Nebraska State Legislature.
+Despite polling showing that nonbelievers make up an increasingly large part of the population there are only a few public atheists serving as public officials across the nation.
+Few politicians have been willing to acknowledge their lack of belief in supreme beings, since such revelations have been considered "political suicide", and some have identified themselves as atheists only after or towards the end of their terms in office.
+California Representative Pete Stark was the first openly atheist member of the United States Congress, publicly identifying himself as such in 2007 despite serving since 1973.
+With this announcement he became the highest ranking openly atheist elected official in the United States.
+Stark was defeated for reelection in the primary in 2012, the same year Jared Huffman was elected representative for a different California district.
+Huffman has since been the sole non-theist in the United States House of Representatives, describing himself as a humanist and stating "I suppose you could say I don't believe in God" in a 2017 interview with The Washington Post's Michelle Boorstein.
+It is thought that for years, there was only one openly atheist state legislator, Ernie Chambers, who held a seat in the Nebraska State Legislature from 1971 to 2009, and again from 2013 to 2021.
+During the 2010s, some other members of state legislatures have publicly identified themselves as atheists including Juan Mendez of Arizona, Andrew Zwicker of New Jersey, and Megan Hunt of Nebraska.
 Cecil Bothwell, who has publicly stated he does not believe in gods and that it is "certainly not relevant to public office", was elected on 3 November 2009, to the Asheville, North Carolina city council after he won the third highest number of votes in the city election.
 Following the election, political opponents of Bothwell threatened to challenge his election on the grounds that the North Carolina Constitution does not allow for atheists to hold public office in the state.
 However, that provision, dating back to 1868, is unenforceable and invalid because the United States Constitution prevents religious tests for public office.
 A 2015 Gallup survey found that 40% of Americans would not vote an atheist for president, and in polls prior to 2015, that number had reached about 50%.

 A 2014 study by the University of Minnesota found that 42% of respondents characterized atheists as a group that did "not at all agree with my vision of American society", and that 44% would not want their child to marry an atheist.
 The negative attitudes towards atheists were higher than negative attitudes towards African-Americans and homosexuals but lower than the negative attitudes towards Muslims.
 Many in the U.S. associate atheism with immorality, including criminal behaviour, extreme materialism, communism and elitism.
 The studies also showed that rejection of atheists was related to the respondent's lack of exposure to diversity, education and political orientations.
 Atheists and atheist organizations have alleged discrimination against atheists in the military, and recently, with the development of the Army's Comprehensive Soldier Fitness program, atheists have alleged institutionalized discrimination.
 In several child custody court rulings, atheist parents have been discriminated against, either directly or indirectly.
 As child custody laws in the United States are often based on the subjective opinion of family court judges, atheism has frequently been used to deny custody to non-religious parents on the basis that a parent's lack of faith displays a lack of morality required to raise a child.